untwisted/websnake/README.md

 ### Multiple Requests

-The example below shows how to peform multiple requests.
-When all requests are finished it calls handle_empty handle.
+Websnake has a RequestPool event emitter to bind handles to be executed when specific requests are finished.
+In the below example when all requests are finished it just quits.

 ~~~python
 from websnake import Get, ResponseHandle, core, RequestPool, die